awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/gs-cli.md

 ## Creating a Project<a name="ud-create-project-sdk"></a>

 To create a model with the API, use [CreateProject](https://docs.aws.amazon.com/rekognition/latest/dg/API_CreateProject)\.
-For more information, see [Create a Project \(SDK\)](cp-sdk.md)\.
+For more information, see [Creating an Amazon Rekognition Custom Labels Project \(SDK\)](cp-create-project.md#cp-sdk)\.
 After you create a project, you need to create or add a dataset by using the Amazon Rekognition Custom Labels console\.
 For more information, see [Creating an Amazon Rekognition Custom Labels Dataset](cd-create-dataset.md)\.

 ## Creating a Dataset<a name="ud-create-dataset-sdk"></a>